inubushi/inubushi.github.io/_posts/2017-05-15-mom-s-cards.markdown

 ---
 layout: post
-title:  "Mom's Cards: a Flashcard App for Autistic Kids"
+title:  "Mom's Cards: a Custom Flashcard App"
 date:   2017-05-02 06:30:00 +0900
 categories: iOS apps, Autism
 ---

-Kids with autism find it troublesome to keep track of time and end up taking a lot of time even for simple tasks.
-If you are a parent of an autistic kid, you know how much time is wasted while waiting for him to finish what he/she is doing.

-Mom's Timer is designed to help motivate autistic kids to finish what they are doing.
-Simply set the duration, and also a photo of any reward that the child will get if he finishes in time.
-The timer will start hiding the photo gradually, giving the child an idea of the remaining time and the consequences of dilly-dallying.
+Flashcards with sounds are a fun way for small children to learn words.
+However, most flashcard apps don't allow you to create flashcards.

+It is easier for kids to learn words if the flashcards show photos of things that they have seen around them; like their own stuff.
+And for some words (like "grandma"), you have to make your own cards.

+My Karuta is an easy-to-use flashcard app.
+You can make your own flashcards, with photos and sounds.
+Make flashcards with things the child sees around him, to make learning words easy and fast.
+Hearing the voice of mom, dad, or even a loving grandpa, will add both fun and motivation!

+Use your imaginations to make more interesting content; you can record storybooks, teach letters, and do many more things with this single app!

-We made Mom's Timer to help a child who had trouble learning words, and found it very helpful.
+We made My Karuta to help a child who had trouble learning words, and found it very helpful.
 We now share it with you for free, and hope it will help many more kids!